ICTU/quality-time/components/database/README.md

 ### Library upgrades

-Several libraries are upgraded to pick up the latest Ubuntu security fixes ahead of the base image.
-Each package is paired with a minimum version in a guard that fails the build once the base image itself ships that version or newer, signalling that the manual upgrade can be removed; bump the version in a guard whenever a newer fix needs to be pulled in.
+No libraries are upgraded at the moment: the base image ships the Ubuntu security fixes *Quality-time* needs.
+It has not always been so, and may not stay so.
+When the base image lags behind a fix that has to be pulled in, add the package back to an `apt-get install --only-upgrade` step, and pair it with a minimum version in a guard that fails the build — naming the package — once the base image ships that version or newer, or stops shipping the package at all.
+That is what signals the manual upgrade can be dropped again.
+Check the whole list in one pass and fail only after reporting all of it, so a single build shows every entry that has become redundant rather than one per rebuild.
+See the git history of the `Dockerfile` for the previous implementation, which was removed once the base image caught up.

-`ncurses-base`, `libtinfo6`, and `libncursesw6` are upgraded here (not removed) for [CVE-2025-69720](https://www.cve.org/CVERecord?id=CVE-2025-69720), even though their sibling `ncurses-bin` is removed for that same CVE.
+`ncurses-base`, `libtinfo6`, and `libncursesw6` are left as the base image ships them, even though their sibling `ncurses-bin` is removed for [CVE-2025-69720](https://www.cve.org/CVERecord?id=CVE-2025-69720).
 The vulnerable code lives only in the `infocmp` binary shipped by `ncurses-bin`; these three packages contain terminfo data (`ncurses-base`) and shared library code (`libtinfo6`, `libncursesw6`) that do not include the flawed function, so Trivy flags them purely on the shared `ncurses` source version.
-They cannot simply be dropped — `libtinfo6` and `libncursesw6` are required by `bash`, `procps`, and `util-linux`, and `ncurses-base` provides the terminfo that `mongosh` and `bash` use for interactive terminal rendering — so upgrading to the fixed version is the way to clear these findings.
+They cannot simply be dropped either — `libtinfo6` and `libncursesw6` are required by `bash`, `procps`, and `util-linux`, and `ncurses-base` provides the terminfo that `mongosh` and `bash` use for interactive terminal rendering.
+The base image now ships the fixed `ncurses` version, so these findings are clear without a manual upgrade.

-### Linter exceptions

-- **DL3008** (pin apt versions) is intentionally ignored: `--only-upgrade` pulls the latest security patch rather than a fixed version, and the guards above bound the minimum.
-- **SC2086** is ignored for the deliberate word-split of "package min-version" pairs in the upgrade loop.

 ### Runtime user